 Generally, government grants, rebates, bounties and subsidies are assessable income in the hands of the recipient if they are received in, or in relation to, the carrying on of a business.
 This generally includes amounts of a capital nature.
-However, amounts relating to the commencement or cessation of a business may not be assessable.
+However, amounts relating to the starting or ceasing of a business may not be assessable.